KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricesaddress [pubkey]**

-The `pricesaddress` method returns information about the Prices module and associated addresses.
+The `pricesaddress` method returns information about the local instance of the Antara Prices Module on the Smart Chain and about associated addresses.

 Optionally, if a pubkey is supplied, this method also returns the corresponding Prices CC Address and balance.